 After conducting thorough research, we nominated the Philips Avent Soothie pacifier as our Top Pick for baby pacifiers.
 We liked that this particular option was the most popular pacifier that hospitals prefer to use.
 In addition to being our Best on a Budget selection, we liked the silicone one-piece construction that was BPA and latex-free and the fact that it’s ideal for babies from newborn to three months old.

-To determine the best baby pacifiers, we looked at the following features: age range, materials, design, and how easily it could be cleaned.
+To determine the best baby pacifiers, (which by the way are also considered popular health and wellness products), we looked at the following features: age range, materials, design, and how easily they could be cleaned.
 We know that you need a pacifier that’s the right size to fit your baby’s growing mouth.
 But you also need safe materials, with a design that doesn’t pose a choking risk and is easy to clean.
 Keep reading to learn more about the rest of our recommendations and our review criteria.

 Top 7 Best Baby Pacifiers